brianhouse/piopd/README.md

 # piopd

-A series of basic Pure Data objects written in Pd-vanilla for Lewis & Clark's Sound Art class.
+A series of basic Pure Data objects written in Pd-vanilla for Amherst College's Sound Art class.